XCZhang03/PresionAR-LFQ/README.md

-1. cd into the maskbit dir
+1. cd into the maskbit dir.
+All the codes are currently in maskbit dir
 ```shell
 cd ./maskbit
 ```